Spectral properties of $\mathcal{C}$-graphs

 Taking permutation on rows we obtain a tridiagonal determinant.

 Now, for $1\leq i\leq k$, we multiply $2i$-th row by $-1$.
 We also use the fact that sign interchange between $ij$-th and $ji$-th of a tridiagonal matrix do not change the determinant.
 So we obtain

 The last form in the previous equation is obtained by taking $(\alpha_1-1-x)$ common from first column, $(\alpha_2+x)$ from the second column, $(\alpha_3-1-x)$ from the third column and finally $(\alpha_{2k}+x)$ from the last column.
-This completes the proof of the theorem. \end{proof} We conclude this paper by considering an example to get the flavour of the above theorem. \begin{example}
+This completes the proof of the theorem. \end{proof} We have a look at an example to help us comprehend the above theorem before wrapping up this work. \begin{example}

 Consider the $\mathcal{C}$-graph $G=C(4,3,2,2)$ with $11$ vertices.
 Then

 Therefore, \\

 Therefore